What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 Conversely, effective Enterprise SEO relies on grassroots, unpaid influencer marketing campaigns to generate the natural backlinks that drive SEO value.
 As mentioned, Terakeet leverages Chorus, our database of more than 9 million publishers and micro-influencers to achieve scale.
 This can sometimes result in hundreds of influencers helping to promote a brand or brand-related content to their passionate audiences.
 Bear in mind that this all happens organically, without any payment or transaction.
 Another result may be thousands of influencers eager to participate in product releases and promotions.

-By focusing on niche publishers and influencers with targeted audiences, you can disseminate a powerful, focused message that directly resonates with a specific persona, at scale.
+By focusing on niche publishers and influencers with targeted audiences, you can disseminate a powerful, focused message that directly resonates with a specific buyer persona, at scale.

 Social proof and exposure is essential for any brand, and affiliate programs provide just that.
 Think of Amazon and their affiliate program, “Amazon Associates”.
 Bloggers, brands, publishers, influencers – all kinds of people – can join this program.